-Prickly Pear Cactus Recipes
+Prickly Pear Cactus Juice

-Prickly Pear Cactus Juice & Jelly
+& Jelly

-To do the juice, you need a stream juicer.
+do the juice, you need a stream juicer.

 If you haven't already picked the prickly pears, make sure that you pick them using tongs.
 Hold each pear with the tongs, and cut in half.
 Put both halves in the top part of juicer.
 (Bottom part is filled with hot water)